ibm-cloud-architecture/refarch-kc/docs/itg-tests/README.md

 ### Ensure all services are running

+!!!
+Note
-The documentation assumes the solution is running within MINIKUBE.
+        This documentation assumes the solution is running within MINIKUBE, but tests will work the same with docker-compose, just replace MINIKUBE with LOCAL as argument of the scripts.

 ```
 kubectl get pods -n greencompute